How to Create an Optimized Form

 On Page Forms

-The Simply Measured landing page has a above the fold on page form:
+The Simply Measured post-click landing page has an above the fold on page form:

 Two-Step Opt-in Forms